 The companies we talked to are also becoming smarter about how they segment their users.
 They’re becoming more thoughtful and analytical about the goals their users are trying to achieve—and how they can support those goals—at different stages of their journey.

 We used the insights from our conversations to inform the creation of the Product-Led Growth Flywheel.
-We shared working versions with the participants of our survey and iterated on new versions until we identified a model that best represented the way these forward-looking companies are thinking about their product users.
+We shared working versions with the participants of our survey and iterated on new versions until we identified a model that best represented the way these forward-looking companies think about their product users.

 Now, let’s get to the flywheel.